backstage/backstage/plugins/catalog/api-report.md

   children,
 }: PropsWithChildren<{}>) => JSX.Element;

-// Warning: (ae-missing-release-tag) "hasErrors" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "hasCatalogProcessingErrors" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const hasCatalogProcessingErrors: (entity: Entity) => boolean;